An Immersed $C^0$ Interior Penalty Method for Biharmonic Interface Problems: Introduction

-The main idea of immersed finite element methods is to solve interface problems on unfitted meshes by designing special shape functions with similar behaviors as exact solutions around the interface.
-On the interface elements, piecewise polynomials are enforced to (weakly) satisfy jump conditions on interface.
-Over the past decades, the IFE method has been developed to solve elliptic equations \cite{lin2015partially, guo2021solving}, elasticity systems \cite{2012LinZhang, guo2019approximation}, Stokes equations \cite{jones2021class,2021ChenZhang}, and Navier Stokes equations \cite{2024ChenZhang, 2022WangZhangZhuang}, to name only a few.
-The IFE method has been extended to higher order for solving elliptic problems through weak enforcement \cite{adjerid2018higher}, least square construction \cite{adjerid2017high}, Cauchy extension \cite{guo2019higher,adjerid2020enriched}, and Frenet transformation \cite{2024AdjeridLinMeghaichi,2025AdjeridLinMeghaichi}.
-The main obstacle of high-order IFE construction is that polynomials are impossible to satisfy interface conditions exactly on general curves.
+{As a numerical framework for PDE interface problems}, the main idea of {IFE method} \cite{li2003new} is to solve interface problems on unfitted meshes by designing special shape functions with similar behavior to the exact solution around the interface.
+On the interface elements, piecewise polynomials are enforced to (weakly) satisfy jump conditions on interface. {Early work on IFE method focused on second-order elliptic problems \cite{li2003new}, employing piecewise linear polynomial spaces with provable optimal approximation properties for the corresponding IFE spaces \cite{li2004immersed}.
+The method was subsequently extended to bilinear polynomial spaces on rectangular elements \cite{he2008approximation} and to problems with non-homogeneous interface jump conditions \cite{he2011immersed}.
+In \cite{lin2015partially}, the optimal error estimates for IFE method for elliptic problems were established by introducing penalty terms on interface edges which were later extended to other classes of problems.
+Over the past decade, the IFE method has been developed for elliptic problems \cite{guo2021solving, lin2015partially}, elasticity problems \cite{guo2019approximation, 2012LinZhang}, wave equations \cite{adjerid2023immersed,adjerid2020error,adjerid2019immersed}, Stokes equations \cite{2021ChenZhang, jones2021class}, and Navier-Stokes equations \cite{2024ChenZhang, 2022WangZhangZhuang}, to name only a few.} In recent years, the IFE method has been extended to higher order for solving elliptic problems through weak enforcement \cite{adjerid2018higher}, least-squares construction \cite{adjerid2017high}, Cauchy extension \cite{adjerid2020enriched,guo2019higher,2026ZhuangZhangSarkisLin}, and Frenet transformation \cite{2024AdjeridLinMeghaichi,2025AdjeridLinMeghaichi}.
+The main obstacle of high-order IFE construction is that {polynomials cannot, in general, satisfy interface conditions exactly on arbitrary curves}.
 The least-squares approximation provides an efficient approach to weakly impose the interface jump conditions \cite{adjerid2017high, 2021ChenZhang, 2024ChenZhang}.

-Several immersed finite element approaches have been developed for biharmonic interface problems.
-For instance, \cite{lin2011immersed,MR4450434} employed a mixed formulation, and used piecewise linear IFE functions to approximate the resulting saddle problem.
-In a recent paper \cite{2024ChenXiaoFeng}, the mixed formulation was extended to biharmonic interface problems on surfaces.
-The same idea has also been used in a finite difference framework \cite{li2017augmented}.
-In the nonconforming framework, an immersed Morley element was constructed in \cite{cai2021nitsche} and a Nitsche extended finite element method was developed for solving biharmonic interface problems.
-Nevertheless, the development of high-order IFE spaces for fourth-order interface problems remains limited.